Nhed1/Etch-A-Sketch/README.md

-# ETCH A SKETCH IS A GAME TO DRAW ON THE SCREEN
+# ETCH A SKETCH IS A GAME TO DRAW ON THE SCREEN - from the odin project
-## from the THE ODIN PROJECT

 Live Demo: https://nhed1.github.io/Etch-A-Sketch/